ng-icons/ng-icons/packages/feather-icons/README.md

 ## Installation

-Ng Icons is comprised of multiple packages:
+Ng Icons consists of multiple packages:

 - `@ng-icons/core` - This contains the icon component and the `NgIconsModule` that is used to register the icons you want to include in your application.
 - `@ng-icons/heroicons` - The Heroicons iconset including both outline and solid variants.